-Monica CohenAdjunct Assistant Professor of English and Comparative Literature604 Philosophy Hall
+Monica CohenAdjunct Lecturer in English and Comparative Literature604 Philosophy Hall

 Areas of Interest :Victorian cultural studies, 19th century European literature, novel and genre theory, gender studies